Why Do Cats Sleep So Much? 7 Reasons Your Cat May Be Sleeping All Day

 4. Your Cat Might Be Bored

-When there’s nothing to do, sometimes animals sleep more.
-There are lots of ways you can enrich your cat’s life to cut down on boredom.
-For instance, you could build your cat a catio (a safe outdoor space for your cat).
-If your construction skills aren’t up to that task, providing food toys and predatory toys is a simpler way to keep your cat busy.
+When there's nothing to do, sometimes animals sleep more.
+There are lots of ways you can enrich your cat's life to cut down on boredom.
+For instance, you could build your cat a catio (a safe outdoor space for your cat) or some climbing shelves.
+If your construction skills aren't up to that task, providing enrichment toys is a simpler way to keep your cat busy.
 Offer your new kitten or adult cat three different types of toys a day.
 Watch what he plays with and then purchase those types of toys in different styles or colors.
-By finding his preference and then purchasing that type of toy, you’ll help head off boredom.
+By finding his preference and then purchasing that type of toy, you'll help head off boredom.